Hélio Castroneves: 2001–2004

 Before the 2003 season, Penske allowed Castroneves to test for the Toyota Formula One team at Circuit Paul Ricard in France before possible contract renewal.
 He impressed Toyota with his performance but was told CART champion Cristiano da Matta signed as a race driver for 2003.
 Castroneves told Penske he would stay with the team, citing his fair and loyal treatment towards him.
 The beginning of the season saw Castroneves earn two top threes in Homestead-Miami, Phoenix, and the Indianapolis 500.
 Castroneves took two straight second places at Richmond International Raceway and Kansas Speedway and won at Gateway International Raceway and Nazareth Speedway to take the points to lead.
-A gearbox failure at Chicagoland Speedway leaving him 20th and a sixth in California meant he entered the season-ending Chevy 500 at Texas as one of five championship contenders and equal on points with CGR's Scott Dixon.
+A gearbox failure at Chicagoland Speedway leaving him twentieth and a sixth in California meant he entered the season-ending Chevy 500 at Texas as one of five championship contenders and equal on points with CGR's Scott Dixon.
 A minor collision with Tony Kanaan took Castroneves out of title contention.
 He was third in points with 484 scored.

 For the 2004 season, Hornish joined Castroneves at Penske after De Ferran retired from IndyCar; at first, the two did not speak to each other often because of their differing personalities.
 He led most of the season-opening Toyota Indy 300 before Hornish passed him on the final lap to win.
 Castroneves qualified eighth for his fourth Indianapolis 500.
 A lack of horsepower against the Honda-powered cars caused him to finish the rain-shortened race ninth.
 Two races later, Castroneves' first pole position of the season came in the SunTrust Indy Challenge at Richmond, where he finished third.
 He took eight more top tens, four pole positions, and overtook Andretti Green Racing's Dan Wheldon to lead the final 21 laps of the season-ending race at Texas for his only win of 2004.
 Castroneves' finished fourth in the drivers' championship with 440 points.